Berman v. Parker: Legacy

-Berman was confirmed in Kelo v.
+Berman was reaffirmed in Kelo v.
 City of New London (2005) in which the Court again allowed taking of unblighted private property.
 Between Berman and Kelo, the Court held in Hawaii Housing Authority v.
 Midkiff (1984) that redistribution of land from some private parties to other private parties satisfied the constitutional public use requirement because the state legislature had found that the redistribution might reduce an oligopoly in fee simple land titles.

 The legislation upheld by the Supreme Court in Berman provided that inasmuch as the taking of land in the project area would displace a large impoverished, slum-dwelling population, in the new [re]development of that area, at least a third of new dwellings would be required to rent for $17 per room per month.
 However, after the Berman decision came down, that provision was repealed.
 Similarly, in Hawaii, the taking of the land lessor's interest was supposed to reduce or stabilize housing prices on Oahu.
 However, after the Midkiff decision, housing prices on Oahu skyrocketed upward, doubling in about five years.
 Many of the homes in the taking area, notably in the Kahala area, were bought up by Japanese investors who tore them down and replaced them with luxury homes.